spiral/docs/docs/en/framework/config.md

 # Framework — Config Objects

-The Spiral framework uses config objects to separate the bootload and runtime phases of an application, and to provide an easily accessible source of configuration.
+Spiral uses config objects to separate the bootload and runtime phases of an application, and to provide an easily accessible source of configuration.

 The main benefit of using config objects is that they allow for easy modification of configuration during the bootload